The case for public speaking #

 - convincing stakeholders to your ideas vs. boring them to death

-- motivating colleagues to improving practices vs. ensuring full resistance to initiatives
+- motivating colleagues to improve delivery practices vs. ensuring complete resistance to your initiatives

 - having people excited about upcoming changes vs. having them looking for opportunities outside of your team/company